Autism Training Curriculums -

 General Awareness

-General autism awareness involves providing foundational knowledge about autism spectrum disorder (ASD), its characteristics, and how to support an individual with autism respectfully and sensitively.
-Topics include: What can you as a bystander do if you see a meltdown ensue?
-How do you gain cooperation?
-What do you do if a situation escalates?
+General autism awareness provides foundational knowledge about autism spectrum disorder (ASD), its characteristics, and ways to support individuals respectfully and sensitively.
+Topics include what a bystander can do during a meltdown, how to gain cooperation, and how to respond if a situation escalates.

 • Autism training for peers